 F5J – Thermal Duration Gliders with Electric Motor and Altimeter/Motor Run Timer

-F5J is very similar to F3J as another man-on-man format but with electric powered models that are fitted with a special altimeter/motor run timer.
-Another fundamental difference is that F5J pilots are not organized into teams.
+F5J is a man-on-man format with electric powered models that are fitted with a special altimeter/motor run timer.
+F5J pilots are not organized into teams.

 Qualifying and Fly-off rounds: An F5J contest consists of a minimum of 4 qualifying 10-minute rounds in which all pilots participate.
-As of the 2017 FAI rules the CD now has the option of having flyoffs, or not.
-If flyoffs are held then the top 30% of pilots are placed into a single group for 3 or 4 fly-off 15-minute rounds.
+FAI rules give the CD the option of having fly-offs, or not.
+If fly-offs are held then the top 30% of pilots from the qualifying rounds are placed into a single group for 3 or 4 fly-off 15-minute rounds.
 Scores from qualifying rounds do not carry over to the fly-offs.

 In both the qualifying and fly-off rounds flight durations must be performed within the working time limits (i.e. 10 or 15 mins) or a penalty will result.
 This means that pilots who launch at the very start of the working time and land closest to the end of the working time will have the highest duration scores.
-Note that the start time in F5J is the moment of release of the plane.
+Note that the start of your timer’s stopwatch in F5J is the moment of release of your plane.

 Launch height penalty: In the F5J rules there is a height penalty based on “…the maximum altitude recorded from the moment the model leaves the launcher’s hand until 10 seconds after the motor is stopped.”
 This penalty deducts 0.5 points per meter for start heights up to 200 meters, and 3 points per meter for start heights above 200. e.g. a start height of 201 meters would incur a height penalty of 103 points.